mrVectorz/snips/ovn-breakdown.md

 2. Scheduler reacts to pod creation, sets v1.Pod.spec.NodeName property.
 3. Kubelet notices the pod (if it's nodename matches).
 4. Kubelet creates a sandbox (the actual container, cgroups, linux ns, selinux) via CRI (Container Runtime Interface) to CRI-O (which then uses runc and so on). ([Creating Sandbox](https://github.com/cri-o/cri-o/blob/master/server/sandbox_run_linux.go#L289))
 5. CRIO executes CNI plugin binary (That binary is also called ovn-kubernetes).
-This can be refered to as Kubernetes Cloud Management System (CMS) plugin.
+This can be referred to as Kubernetes Cloud Management System (CMS) plugin.
-6. CNI plugin sends an http POST request to ovn-kubernetes-node over internal socket.
+6. CNI plugin sends an http POST request to ovn-kubernetes-node over an internal socket.
 7. OVN-k node creates veth pair (connected to the ovn bridge - [mapping ref](https://github.com/ovn-org/ovn-kubernetes/blob/master/docs/switch-per-node.pdf)), then waits[0] for annotations **and** OpenFlows in openvswitchd. ([WatchServices control loop](https://github.com/ovn-org/ovn-kubernetes/blob/master/go-controller/pkg/ovn/ovn.go#L594))
   1. ovn-k master notices the pod, executes addLogicalPort.
   2. addLogicalPort creates a pod object in nbdb.